JunkyByte/easy_ViTPose/README.md

 img = model.draw(show_yolo=True)  # Returns RGB image with drawings
 cv2.imshow('image', cv2.cvtColor(img, cv2.COLOR_RGB2BGR)); cv2.waitKey(0)
 ```
+> [!NOTE]
-If the input file is a video [SORT](https://github.com/abewley/sort) is used to track people IDs and output consistent identifications.
+> If the input file is a video [SORT](https://github.com/abewley/sort) is used to track people IDs and output consistent identifications.

 ### OUTPUT json format
 The output format of the json files: